Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#6.md

 - git reset <files>

 ## Amend
-- git commit --amnend
+- git commit --amend
          - Used for
          - to change your latest log message
          - to make modifications to the most recent commit
          - Use git rebase to combine commits and modify history of a branch.

 ## Undo Commit
 ``` sh